Ek Bhram...Sarvagun Sampanna

-Ek Bhram...Sarvagun Sampanna is an Indian thriller drama television series that aired on Star Plus from 22 April to 20 September 2019.
+Ek Bhram...Sarvagun Sampanna is an Indian thriller drama television series that aired on StarPlus from 22 April to 20 September 2019.
 Produced by Sunny Side Up Films, it starred Shrenu Parikh and Zain Imam.

 Plot

 Janhvi is the respected and accomplished ideal daughter-in-law of the rich Mittal family.
 Loved by everyone, her decisions are always respected.
 But Janhvi has a secret vengeance towards the family.
 PK's younger son, Kabir Mittal is an army officer who returns home after six years with the widow and son of his colleague who sacrifice his life for the nation.

 Janhvi reveals herself to be Pooja Sharma, the daughter of Dr. Ashok Sharma.
 Ashok's house was burnt by PK Mittal.
 The former managed to save his daughters but died in the fire.
 Since then Pooja vowed to destroy the whole Mittal family.
 She got the entire Mittal business and property on her name and ousted the Mittal family from their home.

 Thus, starts a cold war between Pooja and Kabir.
 Kabir kidnaps Pooja's mother and asks Pooja to marry him in order to save her mother's life.
 Helpless, Pooja agrees and the two get married.
 Slowly, the two see each other's good side thus softening towards one another.
 Hesitant at first, they later accept having fallen in love with each other.
 Evil Rani turns vengeful towards Pooja, unable to accept Kabir with someone else.
 Eventually, Pooja and Kabir clear through all the plotting and misunderstandings and unite.